In this blog, we are discussing 5 ways of introducing AI in business use cases to make them efficient.

 - With the AI bots resolving easier questions, the waiting time for customers requiring experienced customer support representatives reduces.

-- As AI has advanced language translation capabilities, businesses that deploy AI can improve their communication with customers across the world.
+- As artificial intelligence has advanced language translation capabilities using natural language processing technology, businesses that deploy artificial intelligence can improve their communication with customers across the world.

 You can read more about this in “3 ways AI can help businesses improve customer relations”.